jaxbot/club/_src/workshops/08-intro-web-development.md

 </html>
 ```

 Pat yourselves on the back, as you've just finished writing the markup for an entire web page!
-Now, open index.html in your browser of choice.
+Now, save the file and open it in your browser of choice.

 ![alt text](https://puu.sh/l2vXE/83ef49112c.png "Base KH workshop site")